a-nodi/CSED353/writeups/assn1.md

  First, the program checks the current substring is eof.
 If so, it marks the eof index
  Second, the program checks the early termination conditions.
- third, store the each byte of substring into aux storage. forth, calculate the length of assembable substrings fitfh, update the aux storage and related parameters sixth, mark eof if the eof byte has entered the output stream ]
+ third, store the each byte of substring into aux storage. forth, calculate the length of assemblable substrings fitfh, update the aux storage and related parameters sixth, mark eof if the eof byte has entered the output stream ]